PGY2 Ambulatory Care Residency-Portland

 Health education.
-Ambulatory care pharmacists share their expertise with primary care teams and pharmacy learners (APPE students and PGY1 residents).
-The goal is to ensure the resident can understand and teach primary literature.
+Residents share their expertise with primary care teams and pharmacy learners (APPE students and PGY1 residents).
+The goal is to ensure the resident can understand, evaluate and teach primary literature.

 Practice management.
 Leadership and independence are critical skills for ambulatory care pharmacists.
 Residents will manage projects, take part in interdisciplinary workgroups and collaborate with care teams.

-Besides the core and elective learning experiences, residents will participate in other activities to gain knowledge, practice-management skills, presentation and teaching abilities, and professional leadership.
+In addition to the core learning experiences, residents will participate in other activities to gain knowledge, practice-management skills, presentation and teaching abilities, and professional leadership.

 Complete the Online Residency Centralized Application at ashp.org/PhORCAS